Accessories Bicycles Parts Specials Tools

 2. Unscrew the right-hand ball ring and internal assembly

-The right hand ball ring has a two-start thread and must be replaced in its original position, that position must be marked.
+The right-hand ball ring has a two-start thread and must be replaced in its original position, that position must be marked.
 String or adhesive tape may be attached to the spoke nearest to the letters ' SA' which are stamped in one of the notches on the ring.
 The whole internal can now be withdrawn from the hub shell.
-(This is rarely a problem in practice.)
+(Installing the ball ring the other way may affect wheel true, but this is rarely a problem in practice.)

 This is a standard right-hand thread, turn it counterclockwise to remove it.